-According to Statistics South Africa (Stats SA), the mid-2006 population was estimated at 47,4 million.

-Africans were in the majority (about 37,7 million) and constituted roughly 79,5% of the total South African population.
-The white population was estimated at 4,4 million, the coloured population at 4,2 million and the Indian/Asian population at 1,2 million.
+According to Statistics South Africa (Stats SA), the mid-2007 population was estimated at 47,9 million.
+Africans were in the majority (about 38 million) and constituted 79,6% of the total South African population.
+The white population was estimated at 4,4 million, the coloured population at 4,2 million and the Indian/Asian population at 1.2 million.

-The provincial estimates showed that KwaZulu-Natal was home to 20,9% of the population, followed by Gauteng with 20,1% and the Eastern Cape with 14,6%.
+The provincial estimates showed that KwaZulu-Natal had the largest share of the South African population at 21% of the population, followed by Gauteng with 20,2% and the Eastern Cape with 14,4%.
+The Free State constituted 6,2%; Limpopo 11,3%; Mpumalanga 7,4%; North West 7,1%; and Western Cape 10,1%.
 The Northern Cape had the smallest share of the population, namely 2,3%.